Distributed Safe Learning and Planning for Multi-robot Systems: Simulation

 \subsection{Multi-robot maneuver.}

 We evaluate the dSLAP algorithm using 30,000 scenarios generated as follows.

 {\em Different initial configurations.} We deploy $n$ robots with 10 different initial configurations in the simulation, where $n\in\{1,2,4,6,8\}$.
-Figure \ref{fig:sample trajectories} shows one configuration of 8 robots' initial states and goal regions, and the corresponding trajectories under dSLAP in the wind field in Figure \ref{fig:wind}.
+Fig. \ref{fig:sample trajectories} shows one configuration of 8 robots' initial states and goal regions, and the corresponding trajectories under dSLAP in the wind field in Fig. \ref{fig:wind}.
 The circular disks are the goal regions of the robots and the red rectangle is the static obstacle.
-Other configurations are generated by different permutations and removals of robots from that in Figure \ref{fig:sample trajectories}.
+Other configurations are generated by different permutations and removals of the robots in Fig. \ref{fig:sample trajectories}.